-Before reaching the store shelves, the drinks of the most popular global brands flow through Frigel Group’s cooling plants, resulting from several years of experience in the plastic industry and now very appreciated in Food & Beverage also for the energy efficiency and accurate control ensured by ABB drives.
+Before reaching store shelves, drinks from the most popular global brands flow through Frigel Group’s cooling plants.
+Based on years of experience in the plastics industry, Frigel’s intelligent process cooling technology is now also very appreciated in Food & Beverage for its high energy efficiency and accurate control, ensured by ABB drives.

 Real innovation results from an effective combination of performance and sustainability.
-This has been the guiding principle of Frigel Group since the 1960’s, when Frigel Firenze was established in Sesto Fiorentino as the first vendor of heat exchange fluid coolers with ambient air.
-With this system, mainly designed for the plastic industry, Frigel set new quality and quantity standards in the industry, combined with huge energy and water saving compared to conventional technology.
+This has been the guiding principle of the Frigel Group since the 1960s, when Frigel Firenze was established just outside Florence, Italy, as the first vendor of fluid cooler heat-exchangers using only ambient air.
+With this system, initially mainly designed for the plastics industry, Frigel set the new benchmark for quality standards in the industry, as well as giving huge savings in both energy and water consumption compared to conventional technology.

-So, a new “PET & Beverage” division was created in Parma, the capital of Italy’s biggest food district, to develop the production and sale of big plants for high-end customers, with repetitive orders and installations replicated in many regions around the world, for the most popular beverage brands.
+A new “PET & Beverage” division was therefore created by Frigel in Parma, the capital of Italy’s biggest food district.
+The mission was to develop the production and sale of big plants aimed at high-end customers, who would make repeat orders and replicate installations in many regions around the world, supporting the most popular beverage brands.

 Focus on environment and energy saving

 Filippo Malvolti, R&D manager at Frigel, explains that cooling systems for the beverage industry are centralized plants engineered to the specific load requirements of each application.
-The key components are 3FR modular chillers with screw compressors, which allow to adjust the cooling capacity to cover all heat variation and flow rate requirements.
-Frigel’s plants basically replace traditional ammonia chillers with modular chillers that minimize safety risks using very small quantities of eco-friendly refrigerant for each module (R134a; R513a) instead of a fluid like ammonia.
+The key components are 3FR modular air-cooled chillers with screw compressors, which allow adjustment of the cooling capacity to cover all heat variation and flow rate requirements.
+Frigel’s plants basically replace traditional ammonia chillers with modular chillers that minimize safety risks by using very small quantities of eco-friendly refrigerant (R134a; R513a) for each module, instead of a fluid like ammonia.

-With this technological proposal, Frigel Group generated new business in markets like Beverage, where potential end customers quickly realized the benefits of this solution, not only in terms of efficiency and environmental sustainability, but also energy and cost saving, thanks to the possibility to accurately control the cooling capacity of the pumps and compressors that circulate the vector fluids.
+With the ability to offer this new technological solution, Frigel Group rapidly generated new business in markets like Beverages.
+Potential end customers quickly realized the benefits of this solution, not only in terms of efficiency and environmental sustainability, but also for energy and cost savings.
+This result was due to the possibility to more accurately control the cooling capacity of the pumps and compressors that circulate the coolant fluids.

-“For us, ABB is Marini Pandolfi,” Losappio says.
-“We rely on them for support from selection to early prototypes, up to the development of real products, as well as to solve inevitable problems that arise in the field when you test new applications.
+“For us, ABB is Marini Pandolfi,” Losappio comments.
+“We rely on them for support, from selection to early prototypes, and up to the development of real products.
+They also help us solve the inevitable problems that arise in the field when you test new applications.
 And we have always received effective response within a short time.”

-To offer very accurate control of compressors and pumps, and consequently an accurate adjustment of the cooling capacity, Frigel has adopted ABB’s ACS580 drive, combined with ACS310 auxiliary units mounted on the pumping groups to circulate the vector fluid between chiller and users.
+To achieve very accurate control of compressors and pumps, and consequently accurate adjustment of the cooling capacity, Frigel has adopted ABB’s ACS580 drive, combined with ACS310 auxiliary units mounted on the pumping groups to circulate the coolant fluid between chiller and users.
 Each drive is controlled by a PLC programmed with proprietary logic.

-For this reason, the Tuscany-based company is strongly focused on aspects such as the easy provisioning and implementation of products around the world, as well as costs and performance.
-At present, according to Gastone Bettarini, sales and technical manager of Marini Pandolfi, the ABB partner is delivering products to Frigel Group worldwide, directly from the Scandicci headquarters.
+For this reason, Marini Pandolfi is strongly focused on aspects such as the easy provisioning and implementation of products around the world, as well as costs and performance.
+At present, according to Gastone Bettarini, sales and technical manager of Marini Pandolfi, the ABB partner is delivering products to Frigel Group worldwide, directly from the Scandicci headquarters plant.